aghorui/burlough/README.md

 The subcommands are:

-	init      Initialize a new project in the current directory new       Add a new blog file to the project (untracked by project) config    Show or change a project configuration value scan      Scan and update the project file list      List all tracked files in project
+	init      Initialize a new project in the current directory new       Add a new blog file to the project config    Show or change a project configuration value scan      Scan and update the project file list      List all tracked files in project